IDIS - Instituto de Investigación Sanitaria de Santiago de Compostela (Galicia)

 Clonal chromosomal mosaicism and loss of chromosome Y in elderly men increase vulnerability for SARS-CoV-2

-(Nature Publishing Group, 2024-02-19) Pérez-Jurado, Luis A; Cáceres, Alejandro; Balagué-Dobón, Laura; Esko, Tonu; López de Heredia, Miguel; Quintela, Inés; Cruz, Raquel; Lapunzina, Pablo; Carracedo, Ángel; SCOURGE Cohort Group; González, Juan R; Meijome, Xose M.; Brochado-Kith, Oscar; Ceballos, Francisco C; Fernandez-Rodriguez, Amanda; Jimenez-Sousa, Maria Angeles; Martin-Vicente, Maria; Resino, Salvador; Virseda-Berdices, Ana; Government of Catalonia (España); Ministerio de Ciencia e Innovación.
+(Nature Publishing Group, 2024-02-19) Pérez-Jurado, Luis Alberto; Cáceres, Alejandro; Balagué-Dobón, Laura; Esko, Tonu; López de Heredia, Miguel; Quintela, Inés; Cruz, Raquel; Lapunzina, Pablo; Carracedo, Ángel; SCOURGE Cohort Group; González, Juan R; Meijome, Xose M; Brochado-Kith, Oscar; Ceballos, Francisco C; Fernandez-Rodriguez, Amanda; Jimenez-Sousa, Maria Angeles; Martin-Vicente, Maria; Resino, Salvador; Virseda-Berdices, Ana; Government of Catalonia (España); Ministerio de Ciencia e Innovación.
 Centro de Excelencia Severo Ochoa (España); Ministerio de Ciencia e Innovación (España); Unión Europea.
 Fondo Europeo de Desarrollo Regional (FEDER/ERDF); Estonian Research Council; Instituto de Salud Carlos III; Amancio Ortega Foundation; Banco Santander

 The pandemic caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2, COVID-19) had an estimated overall case fatality ratio of 1.38% (pre-vaccination), being 53% higher in males and increasing exponentially with age.
 Among 9578 individuals diagnosed with COVID-19 in the SCOURGE study, we found 133 cases (1.42%) with detectable clonal mosaicism for chromosome alterations (mCA) and 226 males (5.08%) with acquired loss of chromosome Y (LOY).
 Individuals with clonal mosaic events (mCA and/or LOY) showed a 54% increase in the risk of COVID-19 lethality.
 LOY is associated with transcriptomic biomarkers of immune dysfunction, pro-coagulation activity and cardiovascular risk.
 Interferon-induced genes involved in the initial immune response to SARS-CoV-2 are also down-regulated in LOY.
 Thus, mCA and LOY underlie at least part of the sex-biased severity and mortality of COVID-19 in aging patients.
 Given its potential therapeutic and prognostic relevance, evaluation of clonal mosaicism should be implemented as biomarker of COVID-19 severity in elderly people.